gradle/gradle/design-docs/features/composite-build/tooling-api/capture-output.md

     - A multi-project, single-participant
     - A single-project/multi-project, multi-participant
 - Test should exercise model requests and task execution.
 - Build should log a message to stdout and stderr that identifies the project.
 Test verifies that stdout and stderr contain the appropriate messages.
-The logging can be a part of configuration (we do not need to execute tasks).
+The logging can be a part of configuration (we do not need to log as part of task execution).
 - A separate test should force color output and check that color escape codes are found in the output

 ### Out of Scope